Herik25/learn-js/README.md

 ﻿# Learning JavaScript

-Welcome to the repository for learning JavaScript with!
+Welcome to the repository for learning JavaScript!
 This repository is designed to support my friends in their journey to master JavaScript development.
 Below, you'll find step-by-step instructions to get started with the repository content.

 ## Instructions: